david-pfx/PuzzleScriptNext/README.md

 ## New Features

-The latest version is Release v-23k10, which includes TAGS and other Pattern:Script compatible features.
+The latest version is Release v-23k16, which fixes bugs in the `translate:` transform and the clip area.
+It also includes TAGS and other Pattern:Script compatible features.
 The following features are implemented.

 * The prelude section: `author_color` and `title_color`.